ankilab/HANCOCK_MultimodalDataset/README.md

 ```
 Next, set up an Anaconda environment and install the required Python packages:
 ```
-conda create -n hancock_multimodal python=3.9
+conda create -n hancock_multimodal python=3.12
 conda activate hancock_multimodal
 pip install -r requirements.txt
 ```

-Our code was tested on Windows.
+Our code was tested on Ubuntu-24.04 with an NVIDIA RTX 4060.
 For running the code described the section
 [Adjuvant treatment prediction using histology images](#adjuvant-treatment-prediction-using-histology-images),
 TensorFlow 2.16 is used (see `requirements.txt`).
 Furthermore, [QuPath](https://qupath.github.io/) needs to be installed
 for the analysis of histology data.